glouppe/info8002-large-scale-data-systems/lecture5.md

         - It will BEB $v$:
             - Every correct node gets $v$ and adopts it.
             - No older proposals can override the adoption.
-            - All future proposals ans decides will be $v$
+            - All future proposals and decisions will be $v$.

 ---